iotaledger/tips/text/0017-message/0017-message.md

 A message is considered valid, if the following syntactic rules are met:

 1. The message length must not exceed X [tbd] bytes.
-2. When we are done parsing the message there shouldn't be any trailing bytes left that were not parsed.
+2. When parsing the message is complete, there should not be any trailing bytes left that were not parsed.
 3. If the `payload type` is in the core payload range (0-127) and the node is familiar with it, or if it is above this range.
 4. If the [Message PoW Hash](https://github.com/Wollac/protocol-rfcs/blob/message-pow/text/0024-message-pow/0024-message-pow.md) will contain at least the number of trailing 0 trits the node defines as required.

 ### Payloads

 A message may contain a payload.
 The specification of the payloads is out of scope of this RFC.
 Below is a table of the currently specified core payloads with a link to their specifications.
-The `indexation payload` will be specified here as an example.
+The `indexation payload` will be specified here as an example:

 | Payload Name                              |   Type Value |
 | ---------------------------------------   | -----------  |